LSSTDESC/Smokescreen/README.md

 For developer installation or other instructions check the [documentation](https://lsstdesc.org/Smokescreen/installation.html).

-For questions contact @arthurmloureiro, @jessmuir, or @jablazek
+For questions contact @arthurmloureiro, @jessmuir, or @jablazek **Note:** The deployed documentation now includes the latest release along with the main branch.

 ---

 **Legacy 2pt Cosmosis Blinding**

 Legacy Blinding scripts for 2pt data vector blinding with Cosmosis moved to a [new repository](https://github.com/LSSTDESC/legacy_blinding).